The Anonymous Lover

 Performed in French with English supertitles

-A romantic comedy ahead of its time, The Anonymous Lover centers on young widow Léontine.
-When she begins to receive a series of passionate letters from a secret admirer, she wrestles with whether she can love again, especially when it becomes apparent her friend Valcour is the unsigned author.
+A frothy romp filled with beautiful arias, winning characters, and charming music that inspires us to root for true love, The Anonymous Lover centers on young widow Léontine (soprano Symone Harcum).
+When she begins to receive a series of passionate letters from a secret admirer, she wrestles with whether she can love again, especially when it becomes apparent her friend Valcour (tenor Khanyiso Gwenxane) is the unsigned author.
 Will love win?

-Joseph Bologne, Chevalier de Saint-Georges, was a pioneering Black composer and a contemporary of Mozart and Haydn.
+Joseph Bologne, Chevalier de Saint-Georges, was a pioneering Black composer and a contemporary of Mozart and Haydn who has been historically overlooked because of his race.
 Discover the only surviving opera by this groundbreaking 18th century composer, also an accomplished musician, fencer, and horseman.

 Dates are Jan - Feb 2025.